6 Tips to Get Your Car Ready for Summer

-You’ve heard of “winterizing” your vehicle, but how about “summerizing”?
+You’ve heard of “Winterizing” your vehicle, but how about “Summerizing”?
 A lot is made about preparing a vehicle for winter roads, from snow tires to anti-freeze and a complete tune-up.
-However, vehicles deserve that type of attention year-round, especially as the seasons shift from the colder, rainier spring to the hotter, dryer summer.
+However, vehicles deserve that type of attention year-round, especially as the seasons shift from the colder, rainier spring to the hotter, drier Summer.

 Cold weather makes tires deflate, which is why your owner’s manual recommends more pressure in the winter.
 Warmer air makes tires do the opposite, though, which means the tire pressure you currently have could soon be too high for the temperature.
 This has a couple of negative effects:

 Therefore, you’ll want to consult your owner’s manual for the proper tire-PSI for Summer, and then inflate – or deflate – accordingly.
 Also, if you’re still running on Snow tires, now is the time to change over to Summer tires.

 You may be a serial car-washer, but many people overlook this important – yet simple – part of vehicle maintenance.
 The winter is rough on vehicles.
 Snow, road salt and dirt all build up on and under your vehicle.
 A good washing will remove all that and make everything shine.
 Not only that, but a clean car can even run better, if all that grime ended up all over the engine.
 It will definitely help you diagnose leaks or other problems.